arlbibek/Retrieving-Bhagavad-Gita/README.md

 ## What's New

-- The re-wrote code from scratch
+- The re-wrote all code from scratch
 - More readable and understandable code then before.
 - Moved all the functions to separate file *(myfunctions.py)*
-- Menu is now more clean and has more options.
+- Menu now is even cleaner and has more options.
-- Should work in Linux and OS X as well *(Not Tested)*
+- Should work in Linux and OS X *(Not Tested)* as well.
 - Your won't ever see an traceback.

 ## Screen-shots